cartesi/rollups/README.md

 cargo build
 ```

-Now you can run the onchain tests alongside the state servers by running the following commands:
+Now you can run the on-chain tests alongside the state servers by running the following commands:

 ```sh
 cd onchain/rollups